patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/progress/progress.md

 To implement an accessible PatternFly **progress** component:
 - Ensure a `title` or an `aria-label` are being used to give context to users.
 Additional context could also be provided via an `aria-labelledby` attribute mapping to the `id` of existing content on the page.
 - Ensure that a live region exists on the page through `aria-live` prior to updating the value of the progress component
-- Add a message to screen readers inside of the live region when the progress value updates, for example: <code class="ws-code">`Progress value is ${currentValue}%.`</code>
+- Add a message to screen readers inside of the live region when the progress value updates, for example: `Progress value is ${currentValue}%.`

 ## Testing